codemod-com/codemod-registry/msw/2/upgrade-recipe/README.md

 ### Change Mode

-**Autonomous**: Changes can safely be pushed and merged without further human involvement.
+**Assistive**: The automation partially completes changes.
+Human involvement is needed to make changes ready to be pushed and merged.

 ### Estimated Time Saving

-Depending on the size of the project, this recipe can save up to 30 minutes and more.
+Depending on the size of the project, this recipe can save up to 6 hours of dedicated work and more.

 ### Owner